 ‘Earth’s Canvas’ by Mark Sautter The Society April 24, 2014 Beauty, Poetry 3 Comments Oh what is the hue?
 The right shade of blue To color the new morning sky And the green for the trees But, what color’s the breeze?
 How does one paint but a sigh?
 I’d paint the clouds white The sun yellow and bright As it kisses the things that I see Blue and green in a flash I’d catch the wave’s crash Before it slips back to the sea The sunrise of red Greets the new day ahead And purple I’d paint the night sky A day bright and warm Or a dark, angry storm The brushstrokes appear to my eye And, oh such a pity When I picture a city The color I think of is grey But beneath a green tree Or beside the blue sea My troubles are painted away Mark A. Sautter is a geologist and poet living in Fort Myers, Florida.
-Featured Image: “Painter in His Studio” by Francois Boucher (1703-1770) Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+Featured Image: “Painter in His Studio” by Francois Boucher (1703-1770) NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 3 Responses Katy April 24, 2014 Beautiful poem.
 Reply James Ph.
 Kotsybar April 24, 2014 Lovely verse!
 Reply Elizabeth April 25, 2014 Lovely contrast.
 Isn’t that how we think of cities: gray!
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.